Summer JOY

 1. Manage risks – something within their awareness and control (using their critical thinking, problem solving, physical, emotional, and social skills to learn new skills, meet new people, etc), and,

-With this in mind, teachers will ensure children understand and practice managing both risk and hazards in outdoor play.
-They love a challenge, and we will support their desires to climb up and down dry ditches, trees and rocks, to wade in streams, play with sticks, throw rocks, and build forts.
+With this in mind, Mary will ensure children understand and practice managing both risk and hazards in outdoor play.
+Children love a challenge, and Mary will support their desires to climb up and down dry ditches, trees and rocks, to wade in streams, play with sticks, throw rocks, and build forts.

 To discuss my program please call Mary at 970-618-1450